ASTR 1230 (O'Connell) Lecture Notes

 against Libra (if you magically remove the glow of the daylight

-- The average "motion" of the Sun seen from Earth against the
+- Therefore, the average "reflex motion" of the Sun seen from Earth

-reference frame of the stars is 1 degree per day eastward
+against the reference frame of the stars is 1 degree per day

 - "Solar" vs. "sidereal" days: